 Happiness: it's easy to think that it's a universal emotion.
 But is it really?
 In reality, cross-cultural research suggests the opposite.
 The relationship between different cultures and happiness is far from simple and can vary enormously from country to country.

-In fact, and although it may come as a surprise, in some parts of the world happiness is not necessarily a desirable state.
+In fact, in some parts of the world happiness is not necessarily a desirable state.
 For example, in Chinese culture, funerals are a happy occasion and preparing for them can generate levels of enthusiasm that would be hard to understand in the West.

 In this culture, people go to great lengths to prepare their funeral, choosing the clothes they'll wear, finding matching shoes and jewellery, planning the meals that will be served, etc. From a Western point of view, it would be easy to think they're preparing for their wedding instead!